 The favourite costume of a Mizo woman is Puan.
-The vibrant colour and the outstanding designs made the costume such beautiful.
-Puanchei, the gorgeous dress of Mizo girls is a must during weddings and festivals such as `Chapchar Kut' and 'Pawl Kut'.
+The vibrant colour and the outstanding designs made the costume more beautiful.
+Puanchei, the gorgeous dress of Mizo girls is a must during weddings and festivals like 'Chapchar Kut' and 'Pawl Kut'.
 The shades in the attire are black and white.
 The black portion of the textile is originated from some kind of synthetic fur.

 Kawrchei is a fabulous blouse for Mizo girls.
-That also is hand-woven and cotton material.
-This are usually used along with 'Puanchei` and while performing the various dances of the Mizo.
-In earlier times, all the cloths were all hand woven but nowadays these are mostly machine made.
+This is usually used along with 'Puanchei' at the time of performing any Mizo dance.
+In earlier times, all the cloths were hand woven but nowadays these are mostly machine made.
 They are made from cotton and the hues are made by a thing called 'Ting'.
 Besides this, a blouse, which is of the same pattern, is usually worn.

 The traditional cloth of the women of the Lusei tribe is dark blue cotton skirt, worn round the waist and tightly held by a girdle or belt of brass wire.
 This is the dress, worn by all women, stretches itself up to the knees.
 This skirt is worn with a short white jacket and a cloth, wrapped in the same way as the males.

-In cold season, some additional cloth is used, one on top of the other, along with a white coat, comes down from the throat enveloping till the thighs.
+Mizo men drape themselves in a 7 feet long and 5 feet wide cloth-piece.
+In cold season, some additional cloth is used, one on top of the other, along with a white coat, which comes down from the throat enveloping till the thighs.
 White and red bands, stuffed with designs adorn the sleeves of these coats.

-The fighter's costume in Lusei society entail a cloth passed round the waist, a knapsack, fortified with a bear or tiger hide over one shoulder, a gun in one hand an weapon called dao on the other.
-The Hmars tribes of Mizoram are weaving-experts, deft in creating multiple designs.
+The fighter's costume in Lusei society entails a cloth passed round the waist, a knapsack, fortified with a bear or tiger hidden over one shoulder, a gun in one hand, a weapon called dao on the other.
+The Hmars tribe of Mizoram is weaving-expert, deft in creating multiple designs.
 Puon Laisen is a red cloth with two black stripes at the middle.
-The cloth is gifted with several designs like Sakat Zang Zie, Disul, etc. The handwoven Hmaram also called Kawkpui zikzial is very popular among the children and girls.
+This cloth is gifted with several designs like Sakat Zang Zie, Disul etc. The handwoven Hmaram also called Kawkpui zikzial is very popular among the children and girls.